genestack/user-tutorials/source/guide/using-genestack-export_include.rst

 **Sharing the link** enables your collaborators to download data even if they do not have a Genestack account.
 The created export file can be removed after some time by the platform.
 It means that the corresponding download link will not be accessible any longer, however the data itself will not be affected.
-All the **Export** files are stored in the “Exports” folder.